ryuji-konishi/AplacChat/README Setup chat on GCP.md

 ```
 REGION=asia-east1
 ```
-Define a local older name where the input files are stored.
+Define a local folder name where the input files are stored.
 During the training phase, you will want to try many different data sets and see how the training went on.
 So here we define a folder name where the input files of each training are stored.
 ```
 DATA_NAME="4_2316"
 ```